Multi-label Classification using Labels as Hidden Nodes: Introduction

-In addition to tractable and approximate search methods for inference, a main focus point in the development of \texttt{CC} methods is the order (and more generally, the structure) of the label nodes in the chain.
-Although in theory the chain rule holds regardless of the order of the variables, each $p(y_j|\x, y_1,\ldots,y_{j-1})$ is only an approximation of the true probability, because it is modeled from finite data under a constrained class of model (e.g., linear model), and consequently a different indexing of labels can lead to different results in practice.
-This has led to a multitude of methods with new ways of approaching this task, often based heavily around `label dependence' analysis for chain construction.
-In fact, at least dozens of variations and extensions have appeared in the literature over the past few years (to add to those already mentioned, \citep{BCC,LEAD} are a couple of examples).
+In addition to tractable and approximate search methods for inference, a main focus in the development of \alg{CC} methods is the order (and more generally, the structure) of the label nodes in the chain.
+This is often based heavily around an analysis of `label dependence'.
+In fact, at least dozens of variations and extensions have appeared in the literature over the past few years (to add to those already mentioned, \citep{BCC,LEAD} are a couple of examples; reviews of many different \alg{CC}-methods is given in \cite{CCAnalysis,MCC2}).
 They have consistently performed strongly in empirical evaluations, however, the reasons for its high performance are only recently being unravelled.
 In this paper, we throw new light on the subject.

-In the multi-label literature there are numerous comparisons of \texttt{CC} and \texttt{LP} family methods.
-From a probabilistic perspective, \texttt{LP} can be viewed as modeling the joint probability directly \citep{OnLabelDependence2}, as

-Many \texttt{LP}-based extensions and variations have also been proposed. \texttt{RAkEL}~\citep{RAkEL2} and \texttt{HOMER}~\citep{HOMER} are perhaps two of the most well-known, with particularly the latter demonstrating very strong performance in practice \citep{ExtML}.
-They both focus on different subsets of the label space, mainly for tractability.
-Certain subsets will lead to better performance than others, much in the way that different chain orders and linkages will lead to better performance of \texttt{CC} and hence, there also exist many variations and extensions for this method where modeling label dependence has been a key focus. }

-This paper is based on our earlier work of \citep{DCC}, in which we discuss modeling label dependence with respect to classifier chains.
-The main points argued were: 1) the best label order \texttt{CC} is impossible to obtain from analysis of observational data only; and 2) the high performance of classifier chains is due to leveraging earlier labels in the chain as additional feature attributes, much like basis functions or deep learning approaches -- contrasting with other methods like \texttt{MBR} which provide only a regularization.
-This extended earlier discussion by \cite{OnLabelDependence2} on the role of label dependence on the performance of classifier chains and multi-label classification in general.